SassManMcGee/AITakeover-1985-/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Diving into the literature and studies that already exist surrounding this topic, we found that several studies indicated a positive correlation between anthropomorphism and overall effectiveness of the artificial agent.
 One study by Li and Sung found a type of curve that existed within reactions to AI agents.
 These researchers observed increased affinity for anthropomorphized characters up to a certain point.
 At a certain level of fidelity, as the visual representations got closer and closer to human likeness, user trust began to plummet in the AI, however, this only happened at a certain point where images became a grey-area of definite human likeness but not quite fully believable as human.
 This is part of the effect called “Uncanny Valley,” which we will touch more on later.
 These researchers hypothesized that the specific correlation between lower fidelity/cartoon renderings of anthropomorphized agents was due to the fact that human emotions were easily attributed to these styles of agents.
 These cartoon-style agents do not pass into the realm of “uncanny” because their visual fidelity is not similar enough to actual human likeness to trigger it (Li & Sung, 2021).
 This is all hypothesis and ultimately conjecture, but we found it interesting food for thought.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Another study which delved into the visual fidelity of the AI agent was done by Mori.
 This study specifically looked at the effects of humanoid or robot images that are used for AI agents.
 These agents had humanistic qualities, such as vaguely human shape and features but were yet not quite human.
-This effect was said to evoke a sense of eeriness or revulsion in the observer.
+This was said to evoke a sense of eeriness or revulsion in the observer.
 This dip in emotional response is also part of the “uncanny valley (Mori et al., 2012).”
-The combination of these two studies, especially in their observations of different aspects of uncanny valley led us to a place of wanting to experiment for ourselves to determine the full spectrum of this valley.
+The combination of these two studies, especially in their observations of different aspects of uncanny valley led us to a place of wanting to experiment for ourselves the full spectrum of this valley.

 # Present study